The landlord’s guide to buy-to-let

 Tax on rental income

 If you own the property personally, your rental income is subject to Income Tax.
-The following tax rates currently apply:
+This means that you will have to pay tax on rental income, current rates are:

 - You have a tax-free personal allowance of £12,570.